surrealroad/Shotgun-Scripts/Readme.md

 ## scripts.plist

 Previously it was possible to create and configure the `scripts.plist` file in the `Resources` folder with options for each script.
 This will no longer be supported due to the inherent complexity of setting it up.
+Instead, use the keywords in each script as described above.

 #### scripts.plist options
 The plist root should have an array called `scripts`.
 This array should contain dictionaries for each script.
 The dictionary can have the following keys: